Where We Choose to Stand

 Marketing & PR: Wendy Niblock

-Project support workers: Amy Dakin Harris & Hannah Deus Draper
+Project support workers: Amy Dakin Harris, Elspeth Thomson & Hannah Deus Draper

 Thanks to Patricia Suarez, Anne Kjær and Alasdair Sim and Collaborator Workshops